CIRC 2024 Summer Competition Tasks

 3. Removing bolts to open the Lander access panel.

-4. Returning the 10 kg cargo container to the starting area.
+4. Returning the up to 10 kg cargo container safely to the starting area.
+The container may be carried, pulled, or pushed as required.

 2. Avoid damage to the GPO, additional damage to the Lander, or damage to the cargo by avoiding use of excessive force.
-This includes impacts and other movement greater than approximately 2G acceleration or 100N force on the controls or equipment.
+This includes impacts and other movement greater than 2G acceleration or approximately 100N force impact on the controls or equipment.

 3. Clean up the site by returning any tools or components back to the starting area, so the utility robot can later remove the GPO from the site.